Tygrak/MocapViz/docs/DOCUMENTATION.md

 ### motionCategoriesHuman

-Contains descriptions of motion categories from the HDM05 database, changed to be more human understandable.
+Contains human understable descriptions of motion categories from the HDM05 database.
 For example `motionCategoriesHuman["22"]` returns `"Turn Right"`.

+### motionSuperCategories

+Contains groups of similar motion categories from the HDM05 database.

 ## 2d Context Canvas Rendering